Moving to Chicago, IL? This guide will help you make as smooth a transition as possible.

-If you're relocating or moving to Chicago and will be looking for an apartment, then buckle up!
+If you're relocating or moving to Chicago and are looking for an apartment, we're here to help! !
 This "start-to-finish" tips + advice guide was painstakingly cobbled together and organized from all kinds of resources — focused on mixing local insight and hard data.
 I'm hoping it will help answer a lot of questions you'd otherwise have to find scattered across the internet.

-Here are the broad strokes on how to move to Chicago.
+Here's the high-level overview of how to move to Chicago.

 Now that you're planing your move, here are the broad strokes of the rental market in Chicago:

-Chicago is the 9th most expensive U.S. city to rent in, according to a report from Kitty and Michael Dukakis Center for Urban and Regional Policy at Northeastern University.
-So while it may not be the most exciting ways to begin your search for an apartment, setting a target budget and a maximum budget for your monthly rent will be integral to finding an apartment in Chicago.
+Chicago is the ninth most expensive U.S. city to rent in, according to this report.
+So while it may not be the most exciting ways to begin your search for an apartment, setting a target budget and a maximum budget for your monthly rent will be key to finding an apartment in Chicago.

 Chicago has 245 neighborhoods — that's a lot.
 We just wanted to prepare you if you're not familiar with the area, so you can start to understand where in Chicagoland you'll want to live.
 We've put together a list of the best neighborhoods in Chicago to help you get you acquainted with them.

-Summer move in dates are popular, which can make searching then hectic.
-This density of demand in the summer means applications can get way more competitive between the months of June and September.
-If you can swing it, renting "off season" can offer a less stressful search experience.
+Summer move-in dates are very popular, which can make for a hectic search.
+High demand in the summer means apartment applications can get way more competitive between the months of June and September.
+If it works, renting off-season can offer a less stressful search experience.

-If you're not understanding the above gif, then please kindly watch Mulan immediately!
+If you're not understanding the above gif, then watch Mulan immediately!

-Here's how this guide will help you with your relocation.
+Here's how this guide will help you with relocating to Chicago.

 We'll walk you through the "answers" to the following questions...

-- What does it cost to be a Chicagoan?
+- What is the cost of living in Chicago?
 Every metropolitan market has a unique profile of costs, from everyday expenses like groceries to the cost of renting an apartment.
 We’ll help you get a grasp on how what life in Chicago will cost.
 From there, we can focus on helping you understand...

-- Where should I live in Chicago?
-There are a lot of Chicago neighborhoods, 245 to be exact, within 78 "community areas", each of which has benefits and drawbacks compared to the others.
-You’re a unique person with specific interests and preferences.
+- What are the right neighborhoods in Chicago for me?
+There are a lot of Chicago neighborhoods — 245 to be exact — within 78 "community areas".
+Lots of options!
 The four major elements that factor into choosing a neighborhood are price, commute, lifestyle fit and safety.
-We’ll help you get context on Chicago’s neighborhoods to make the decision about which area is right for you.
+We’ll help you better understand Chicago’s neighborhoods to make the decision about what neighborhoods might be right for you.

 - How do I find an apartment in Chicago?
-You’re probably well aware, but this is typically the most stressful part of the moving experience.
-Planning can be fun.
-Moving your possessions has become fairly streamlined and at least is straightforward.
-Finding an apartment, on the other hand, has a lot of nuance and moving pieces.
-We’ll help you get a handle on what the best apartment search approach for your style is.
+This step is typically the most stressful part of the moving experience.
+Looking for apartments has a lot of nuance and moving pieces.
+We’ll help you get a handle on what the best apartment search approach for your style will be.

 - What do I need to do to get settled quickly?
-I wanted to put together a little “epilogue” section in this article to help people quickly tie up all the loose ends that come with moving.
-Won’t be long, but could save you a lingering post-move headache.
+I wanted to put together a closing chapter here to help you quickly tie up all the loose ends that come with moving.
+Hopefully it can save you a lingering post-move headache.

-The monthly cost of living in Chicago for renters is about $1,400 (per person).
+The monthly cost of living in Chicago for renters is around $1,400 (per person).